googleapis/google-cloud-python/packages/google-cloud-ndb/MIGRATION_NOTES.md

 ## Privatization

-One thing legacy NDB didn't do very well, was distinguishing between internal private and external public API.
+App Engine NDB exposed some internal utilities as part of the public API.
 A few bits of the nominally public API have been found to be *de facto* private.
 These are pieces that are omitted from public facing documentation and which have no apparent use outside of NDB internals.
-These pieces have been formally renamed and moved to be internally facing, private API:
+These pieces have been formally renamed as part of the private API:

 - `eventloop` has been renamed to `_eventloop`.
 - `tasklets.get_return_value` has been renamed to `tasklets._get_return_value`